 A Class B license may be issued only to the proprietor or owner of a grocery store.
-For the purpose of this article the term "grocery store" means and includes any retail establishment commonly known as a grocery store or delicatessen and caterer or party supply store, where food or food products are sold for consumption off the premises, and shall include and mean a separate and segregated portion of any other retail store which is dedicated solely to the sale of food, food products and supplies for the table for consumption off the premises.
-The commissioner may promulgate legislative rules pursuant to chapter twenty-nine-a of this code necessary to carry this provision into effect.
-Caterers or party supply stores will be required to purchase the appropriate licenses from the alcohol beverage control administration.
+For the purpose of this article the term "grocery store" means and includes any retail establishment commonly known as a grocery store or delicatessen and caterer or party supply store, where food or food products are sold for consumption off the premises, and means a separate and segregated portion of any other retail store which is dedicated solely to the sale of food, food products and supplies for the table for consumption off the premises.
+The commissioner may propose for legislative approval legislative rules pursuant to chapter twenty-nine-a of this code necessary to carry this provision into effect.
+Caterers or party supply stores are required to purchase the appropriate licenses from the alcohol beverage control administration.

-(4) In the case of a brewpub, the license fee shall be one thousand dollars for each place of manufacture.
+(4) In the case of a brewpub, the license fee is $1,000 for

 Note: WV Code updated with legislation passed through the 2015 Regular Session

 The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.